malik1988/json.sh/README.md

 Licensing
 -----------
-All of ST is released under the [ISC](https://opensource.org/licenses/ISC) license.
+All of json.sh is released under the [ISC](https://opensource.org/licenses/ISC) license.